fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/fast-api/events.md

   }
 }
 ```

+---

+- `Checkout - Existing User` is emitted when an order is created by a buyer who is already signed up to Fast or has an active order
+- `Popup window closed` is emitted when the Fast Checkout window is closed.

+The above events emit no extra information.

 **Note**: All event properties have the potential to be undefined.
 You will need to check for undefined properties and values